 Nick Exler is currently a senior at the Eastman School of Music, pursuing degrees in Saxophone Performance, Music Education and Music Theory.
 While at Eastman, Nick regularly performs with the Eastman Wind Ensemble under the direction of Dr. Mark Scatterday, and with the Eastman Saxophone Project under the direction of Chien-Kwan Lin.
 In addition to this, Nick played saxophone with the Mosaic Quartet for two years and is currently playing with the A2 Quartet.
 Nick has had opportunity to perform both with these chamber groups and as a soloist for various master classes: In his time at Eastman, he has played in master classes led by Claude Delangle, Griffin Campbell, and the Navy Saxophone Quartet.

-Timothy Harris, originally from Madison, Alabama, is a first-year graduate teaching assistant pursuing a Master of Music Degree in Saxophone Performance and Literature.
+Timothy Harris, originally from Madison, Alabama, is a second-year graduate teaching assistant at the Eastman School of Music, pursuing a Master of Music Degree in Saxophone Performance and Literature under the guidance of Dr. Chien-Kwan Lin.
 He has earned a Bachelor’s of Music degree in Saxophone Performance from the University of Alabama in Tuscaloosa, where he studied under Dr. Jonathan Noffsinger.

 While at the University of Alabama, Tim was a member of the Alabama Wind Ensemble, Jazz Ensemble, and Saxophone Quartet, performing with musicians such as Chris Martin, Pete Ellefson, Joe Alessi, Matt Wilson, Jeff Lederer, Kirk Knuffke, Jeff Coffin, Donny McCaslin, Lew Soloff, Frank “Doc” Adams, and Sim Flora.
 His time with the Wind Ensemble included a concert tour of Italy consisting of performances in Montecatini, Florence, Padova, and Torino, collaborating with each city’s local ensembles.

-Tim is a first place solo winner of the Lois Pickard Scholarship Competition and has taught beginning and experienced saxophonists alike regularly in Tuscaloosa and in his hometown of Madison.
-He has performed in masterclasses held by Jon Noffsinger, Amy Griffiths, and Chien-Kwan Lin.
+Tim is a first place solo winner of the Lois Pickard Scholarship Competition and has taught beginning and experienced saxophonists alike regularly in Tuscaloosa and in his hometown of Madison, appearing as a guest instructor and clinician in several high schools throughout the state of Alabama.
+He has performed in masterclasses held by Jon Noffsinger, Amy Griffiths, Alfonso Padilla, Griffin Campbell, and Chien-Kwan Lin.
+He is recently married and lives in Rochester with his wife, Amy.

 Ainsley Paige Kilgo is a junior from Fairfax, Virginia pursuing a double major in Instrumental Music Education and Saxophone Performance at the Eastman School of Music as a Lois S. Rogers Scholar.
 Ainsley has been named to the Eastman School of Music Dean’s List for four consecutive semesters.
 She is a member of the Finja Saxophone Quartet, Eastman Saxophone Project, and the Eastman Wind Ensemble.
 Ainsley has performed in masterclasses as a member of Finja with the Coast Guard Saxophone Quartet, Claude Delangle, and Griffin Campbell.
 She recently attended the 2013 American Saxophone Academy and appeared in a masterclass with Dr. Otis Murphy.
 Additionally, Ainsley is a secondary vocal student and an accomplished modern dancer.